accuknox/help/docs/how-to/github-iac-scan.md

+---
+title: Github IaC Scans
+description: This document provides the steps to perform IaC scans for Github repositories on AccuKnox SaaS.
+---

 # How to Perform Github IaC Scans

 IaC scans for GitHub are essential for identifying security vulnerabilities in your infrastructure code.
 By scanning your IaC, you can detect misconfigurations early, ensure compliance with security standards, and prevent potential security breaches.
 Integrating these scans into your CI/CD pipeline enhances your overall security posture by providing continuous monitoring and assessment.